Skip to content

 String constraints (type: "string"):

-• maxLength (non-negative integer) — maximum string length; must be ≥ minLength
+• maxLength (non-negative integer, at most 65,536) — maximum string length; must be ≥ minLength

 • pattern (string) — regular expression the value must match